 Manjar blanco is a caramel-like topping that is similar to dulce le leche.
 You can find ready-made manjar blanco in Latin foods stores, but homemade is so much better!
 I use this manjar blanco recipe.
 It is not the same as dulce le leche, so if possible, use manjar blanco.

 I do not recommend making your own by boiling a can of sweetened condensed milk!
 The recipe I use is quite simple, and requires just 4 ingredients: Whole milk, sugar, baking soda, and vanilla.
 I highly recommend the extra step!

 I use this chocolate ganache recipe.
-The author gives a lot of good tips as a well a video for making perfect chocolate ganache.
-If you're making it for the first time, chocolate chips are a great option.
+The author gives a lot of good tips for making perfect chocolate ganache.
+If you’re making it for the first time, chocolate chips are a great option.
 I love these bittersweet chocolate wafers for ganache.